YoannPa/NCBI.BLAST2DT/README.md

 4. Restart R.
 5. Execute again the same command using the function `submit_NCBI_BLAST()`: The sequence for which results have already been generated will be automatically skipped, and submission will restart by the last failed submission.

-**⚠️ Not getting any hits from the XMLs of submitted sequences when I expect some** NCBI database names are not well defined anywhere: it can be tricky to find the right one.
+**⚠️ Not getting any hits from the XMLs of submitted sequences when I expect some**
+NCBI database names are not well defined anywhere: it can be tricky to find the right one.
 For example, to BLAST sequences against the human genome assembly hg19 version, one must specify `db = "genomic/9606/GCF_000001405.25"` in `submit_NCBI_BLAST()`, which is not an obvious name for a genome database.

+## Technical questions / Development / Feature request
+If you encounters issues or if a feature you would expect is not available in a NCBI.BLAST2DT function, please check if an existing issue adresses your point [here](https://github.com/YoannPa/NCBI.BLAST2DT/issues/).
+If not, create a [new issue here](https://github.com/YoannPa/NCBI.BLAST2DT/issues/new).

 ## References
 ⚠️ **Work in progress !**